- Portable Games

 Whatever they placed before her in a frightened manner, Rain was able to understand that it was ghastly.

 She gazed at the silver lid.
-What did this contain?
+What was inside?

-She grabbed the silver lid with her shaky hands, taking the plunge and lifting the lid.
+She grabbed the silver lid with her shaky hands, taking the plunge and lifting it.

 It was one ordinary soup plate with a steaming, clear consommé.